How many of you really love nature? Oh, I do, so very much!!

 I grew up with lots of trees, fields, creeks and of course animals.
 I remember as a child, I used to love to watch the squirrels run across the power line at the road where we lived.
 They would scurry around with their acorns on that line..
 I found it so peaceful to watch.

-Then there was all the times we would go riding through the mountains, or down to the river to play or swim.
+Then there were all the times we would go riding through the mountains, or down to the river to play or swim.
 I love living in the state of Tennessee!
 That’s in America, look it up sometime, it’s really a very pretty place.
 Mountains, valleys, rivers, lakes and a whole lot of countryside.

 So see, I love nature… and rightly so!
 I’m in my fifties now and absolutely love watching the rabbits and their babies, that live in the woods near our yard.
 They come out every evening to nibble on the clover in the yard, and I find them so very relaxing to watch.

 Then there are the birds!!
 We keep feeders out year round, and we have so many birds in our yard.
 We have cardinals, blue jays, robins, songbirds, wrens, doves, and the list goes on and on.
-Oh how wonderful it is, to just sit and watch the birds and listen to them sing!!
+Oh, how wonderful it is, to just sit and watch the birds and listen to them sing!!

 Goodness, I love those birds!!
 I hang four ferns on my porch every spring, in anticipation of the wrens coming to build their nests.
 And do they?
 Oh my goodness, yes, every year!!!
 We usually have two or three different little families born each spring.